American Women quarters

-It succeeds the America the Beautiful quarters and Washington Crossing the Delaware quarter.
+It succeeded the America the Beautiful quarters and Washington Crossing the Delaware quarter, and will be followed in 2027–2030 with a series depicting youth sports.
 Some coin collectors were critical of the "seemingly unending" proposal to continue to issue five new quarter designs every year for a third decade.
 Many numismatists are more interested in redesigns of other denominations and less frequent releases.